2023 Best Business Schools in the Great Lakes Region

 Learn more about these excellent schools below:

-Our analysis found University of Notre Dame to be the best school for business students in the Great Lakes Region .
+Our rankings named University of Notre Dame the best school in the Great Lakes Region for business students working on their degree.

 Out of the 234 schools in the Great Lakes Region that were part of this year’s ranking, Northwestern University landed the # 3 spot on the list.